 The same applies to other illustrative material such as drawings, prints, graphs, charts, etc. All submitted material is subject to editing.

 When recording podcasts, we suggest using a program such as Audacity and sending an .mp3 file.

 - each article to be assigned approximately 3 to 5 tags in order to make the content within the article more searchable.
 An article of about 500 words should not need more than 5 tags, while it should be assigned a minimum of three tags.

 - tags to be created according to the methods, suggestions and rules listed in the Reference Guide for Tagging document which is attached in Appendix A.

 Copyediting (clarity, simplicity, style, word count, grammar, punctuation, spelling, citations)

 Open Shelf articles are to be written in a conversational tone.
-The editorial team will edit as needed, which may include some “heavy” editing for style because we are dedicated to ensuring a good reader experience.
-We will read and edit your article for the clarity, simplicity, proper use of the Open Shelf style guidelines (see below), word count, grammar, punctuation, spelling and citations.
+The editorial team will proofread and/or edit as needed, which may include some “heavy” editing for style because we are dedicated to ensuring a good reader experience.
+We will read and proof and/or edit your article for the clarity, simplicity, proper use of the Open Shelf style guidelines (see below), word count, grammar, punctuation, spelling and citations.

-Copyediting is an important step in our publication process – all Open Shelf articles are edited, including those written by our editors.
-These changes do not mean that we’re not good writers – it means that we’re trying to make our articles the best they can be and meet a high professional standard.
-You will have the opportunity to review and discuss the edited version before publication.
+Copyediting is an important step in our publication process—all Open Shelf articles are proofread and/or edited, including those written by our editors.
+These changes do not mean that we’re not good writers—it means that we’re trying to make our articles the best they can be and meet a high professional standard.
+You will have the opportunity to review and discuss the proofed and/or edited version before publication.
 Decisions of the editorial team are final.